crypt01trucker/Soc-Automation-Lab/README.md

 ![Iptables](Screenshot/iptables-list.png)

 ## Conclusion
-You have set up an automated active response workflow where failed login attempts are detected by Wazuh and, and SOC analysts are notified via email to take action by Shuffle.
-This setup is just the beginning of more advanced SOC automation labs and techniques.
-Stay tuned for future labs where we'll dive deeper.
+You have set up an automated active response workflow where failed ssh login attempts are detected by Wazuh and SOC analysts are notified via email to take action by Shuffle.

 ![Workflow](Screenshot/Conclusion.png)